trailheadlabs/outerspatial-map-library/api/index.md

 ## <a name="concepts">Concepts</a>

-Understanding a few fundamental concepts will help you get the most out of OuterSpatial.js.
+Understanding a few fundamental concepts will help you get the most out of OuterSpatial Map Library.

 **[[⬆]](#)**

 ### <a name="bootstrap-vs-api">Bootstrap vs. API</a>

-There are three ways to use OuterSpatial.js: The "Bootstrap" method, the "API" method, and the "Hybrid" method.
+There are three ways to use OuterSpatial Map Library: The "Bootstrap" method, the "API" method, and the "Hybrid" method.

 #### Bootstrap

 To create a map using the Bootstrap method, create an `OS` config object and add configuration properties to it as documented above.
-Then load `os-bootstrap.js` and OuterSpatial.js takes over from there.
+Then load `os-bootstrap.js` and OuterSpatial Map Library takes over from there.

-This method is the recommended (and easiest) way to create maps with OuterSpatial.js, and it takes full advantage of the power of OuterSpatial.js.
+This method is the recommended (and easiest) way to create maps with OuterSpatial Map Library, and it takes full advantage of the power of OuterSpatial Map Library.
 It includes "extras" like a spinning loading indicator and automatic loading of `os.css`.

 #### API

-It is also possible to create maps by interacting directly with the OuterSpatial.js API in a way similar to other more "traditional" web mapping libraries like Google Maps and the ArcGIS JavaScript API.
+It is also possible to create maps by interacting directly with the OuterSpatial Map Library API in a way similar to other more "traditional" web mapping libraries like Google Maps and the ArcGIS JavaScript API.
 This method requires a manual load of both `outerspatial.css` and `outerspatial.js`, and it lacks the "extras" that come along with the Bootstrap method.
 It also requires at least a general understanding of JavaScript.

 #### Hybrid

-Trailhead Labs builds many of its maps using a hybrid approach that uses `outerspatial-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of OuterSpatial.js' [hooks](../examples/hooks.html) and API to add custom functionality.
+Trailhead Labs builds many of its maps using a hybrid approach that uses `outerspatial-bootstrap.js` to do the initial configuration and load of a map and then takes advantage of OuterSpatial Map Library' [hooks](../examples/hooks.html) and API to add custom functionality.

 This approach gets the best of both the Bootstrap and API methods: Easy initial configuration with advanced programmatic access for complete control.
 This approach also has an added benefit of consistency.
 Every map built using this hybrid approach is laid out (or "scaffolded") in a consistent way.

-This hybrid approach is possible because OuterSpatial.js exposes the underlying [Map](#map), [Layer](#layer), [Control](#control), and [Module](#module) objects so they can be interacted with programatically after they are initialized.
+This hybrid approach is possible because OuterSpatial Map Library exposes the underlying [Map](#map), [Layer](#layer), [Control](#control), and [Module](#module) objects so they can be interacted with programatically after they are initialized.

-For example, once OuterSpatial.js creates a map it exposes the internal map object via a `L` property on the `OS.config` object.
+For example, once OuterSpatial Map Library creates a map it exposes the internal map object via a `L` property on the `OS.config` object.
 This means you can access the object like this: `OuterSpatial.config.L`.

-You can also access the `baseLayers` and `overlays` objects initialized by OuterSpatial.js in a similar way:
+You can also access the `baseLayers` and `overlays` objects initialized by OuterSpatial Map Library in a similar way:

 * `OuterSpatial.config.baseLayers[0].L` gets a reference to the layer object for the first baseLayer
 * `OuterSpatial.config.overlays[0].L` gets a reference to the layer object for the first overlay